Fassadengruen

 Vertical and Horizontal Fields

 To emphasise the height or width of a building, vertically or horizontally oriented green 'bands' of any width can be made.
 That is, the trellis systems can be arranged into vertical or horizontal fields.
 Climbing plants with a vertical orientation, i.e., annuals and twiners, are particularly suitable.
 For horizontal greening, grapevine and any plant that lets itself be easily formed (trained and shaped) are a good fit.
+It usually takes several years, but at least 1-2 years, for the greenery to truly cover the planned areas.

 Square Fields